retrovampire/react-native-chatio/README.md

 |user_left_chat | Executes when user left chat. |
 |user_is_typing | Executes when user is typing. |
 |user_stopped_typing | Executes when user stopped typing.  |

+## Support
+If you need ahy help, you can chat with us [here](https://www.chat.io/live-chat-guide/).

+I hope you will find this module useful.
+Happy coding!